-In the evening there is a Dirty Brickster competition which is always lots of fun and entertaining.
+In the evening there may be a Dirty Brickster competition which is always lots of fun and entertaining.

 If you are an exhibitor at Brickvention, convention registration is free.
 If you are not an exhibitor, then you will need to purchase a Convention Day membership.
 Convention Day memberships also grant you free entry to the Public Expo on the Saturday and Sunday.

 Registration for the Brickvention 2017 Convention Day will be available later in 2016.